Disclaimer: This story includes details of child abuse that may be triggering to some.

 For anyone struggling, you need to have a support network where you can feel comfortable sharing what you’re going through.
 There is a saying in recovery that goes like this, ‘We are only as sick as our secrets.’
 I thought I was a big bad tough guy and could simply bury or ignore all my pain and torment.
 Well, it doesn’t work that way, you need to be transparent and reveal your pain to others, it’s the only way to begin healing.
 Break the silence.”

 This story was submitted to Love What Matters by Clark Fredericks.
 You can follow his journey on Instagram and his website.
-Do you have a similar experience?
-We’d like to hear your important journey.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more powerful stories like this: